America's last true frontier, Alaska is, by a very wide margin, the largest of the 50 states

 - In Metal Gear Solid, Shadow Moses Island is located in the Aleutians while Solid Snake lives near Twin Lakes.

 - The Memetic Mutation "series of tubes" came from a gaffe made by Alaskan Senator Ted Stevens, who has an airport named after him in Anchorage.

 - In the Futurama movie, Bender's Game, Mom has a dark matter mine operating out of Alaska.

-- It is implied later that Mom hails from Alaska (although she sounds nothing like it).
+- It is implied later that Mom hails from Alaska.

 - On an episode of Ugly Americans, Leonard briefly works in a cannery in Alaska.